iguanacore/iguana_acs_functions/README.md

 * Display Adventure Results Notifications - Adds a small notification on adventure return if some harvest has been obtained.
 * Chance Estimation Precision - Increases the precision of estimates from GetRateString, anything below 1% is listed now as insignificant.
 * Formation Sharing - Reveals the Formation Diagram Sharing/Import buttons, in both normal gameplay as well as RPG Map Maker.
-* Body Cultivation+ Less Grindy Remolding - Improves and Makes the remolding process simpler, faster, and cleaner.
-Color filters work as intended, by removing unwanted labels (unless required by the body part).
+* Body Cultivation+ Less Grindy Remolding - Improves and Makes the remolding process simpler, faster, and cleaner. filter either by selecting label(s), or by color(s). and also the option to ignore labels required to unlock a secret body.

 ## Install instructions